mschuchard/rapid-vaults/README.md

     -k, --key key                    Key file to be used for encryption or decryption.
 (GPG: use GNUPGHOME) -n, --nonce nonce                Nonce file to be used for encryption or decryption (GPG: n/a).
     -t, --tag tag                    Tag file to be used for decryption (GPG: n/a).
-    -p, --password password          (optional) Password to be used for encryption or decryption (GPG: required).').
+    -p, --password password          (optional) Password to be used for encryption or decryption (GPG: required).
-    -f, --file-password password.txt (optional) Text file containing a password to be used for encryption or decryption (GPG: required).').
+    -f, --file-password password.txt (optional) Text file containing a password to be used for encryption or decryption (GPG: required).
     --gpgparams                      GPG Key params input file used during generation of keys.
+    -o --outdir                      Optional output directory for generated files (default: pwd).
+(GPG: optional)
 ```

 #### Generate Key and Nonce with SSL